Buehler dominates Padres again in Dodgers’ 9-0 victory

 Manuel Margot, who was beaned by Buehler in the second inning, made a leaping catch at the wall in center field in the sixth to rob Cody Bellinger of a two-run homer, which would have given him sole possession of the MLB lead with 43.

 Margot was hit in the side of his helmet by a pitch by Buehler and lay on the ground for a few minutes before sitting up and then standing up and walking to first.
+He stole second on the next pitch.

+“You never feel good about that,” Buehler said.
+“Obviously there’s no intent to hit a guy in the head.
+That’s not the way I play.
+It’s hard because you want to make sure the guy’s OK, but at the same time you’ve got a game to pitch.
+He stole second base on the next pitch and he seemed to be doing fine.
+I asked him if he was all right when he got to second.
+It’s just scary.
+You can’t let it take you out of the game.”

+Padres manager Andy Green said Margot “was completely lucid from the get go.
+He was fine on the ground, just kind of gathering himself.
+We asked him to stay down there for a little bit to check him.
+He checked out with every test that was given to him.
+Felt fine.
+Felt soreness in the jaw.
+Fortunate that it seemed to come out like that.
+Kind of see that happening, kind of anticipate the worst.
+Go out there and he’s talking from the very beginning.
+Very fortunate.”

 Pederson hit his career-high 27th homer in the third inning off rookie Cal Quantrill (6-5).